soywod/kronos/README.md

 default behaviour, check out the user configuration [Hide done](#hide-done).

 Actions are triggered by screen events (mouse click, finger touch) or by keyboard events (shortcuts).
-The list and the info shows data in realtime.
+The list and the info show data in realtime.
 If it's not possible, a `refresh` action is needed, in order to have up-to-date informations.